-Winston, our illustrious editor, recently reposted John Willson’s piece on President Eisenhower, here.
-It reminded me of a piece I wrote in graduate school in April 1993.
+We recently published Dr. John Willson’s essay on President Eisenhower.
+It reminded me of an essay I wrote in graduate school in April 1993.
 I was mostly interested in the Gilded Age at that point, but I became increasingly fascinated by 20th century political and intellectual history.
 In particular, I became somewhat obsessed with Hoover, Eisenhower, Goldwater, and Nixon.

 As you’ll see in my paper, I was also very taken with the ideas of Eric Hoffer as well as James Hunter.